gromacs/gromacs/docs/dev-manual/naming.rst

   common prefix to every file name in the directory) and the remaining part of the name is unique enough.

 ..
-TODO: Copy/move relevant content from Doxygen page_codelayout here, and add details.
+TODO: Copy/move relevant content from codelayout.rst here, and add details.

 ..
 TODO: Consider usage of underscores vs dashes in file names.